 I would take the time to work on the scapular stabilizers.
-You can do this in a plank position – Dr. Jeff Cubos talks about above or you can do this in an open chain fashion with exercises targeting the middle fibers of trapezius, lower fibers of trapezius, and serratus anterior as I go through in the Scapular Stabilization Exercise Program.
+You can do this in a plank position – Dr. Jeff Cubos talks about above or you can do this in an open chain fashion with exercises targeting the middle fibers of the trapezius, lower fibers of the trapezius, and serratus anterior as I go through in the Scapular Stabilization Exercise Program.

 I would also check out Tony Gentilcore’s Component #1 – Corrective Exercise Strategies for Athletes (and Meatheads, too) with Tony Gentilcore that is in MIRU.
 He goes through some great exercises that you can do to help with upper body strength exercises.

 A question from Brazil: